 - Can I hire my own vendors (caterer, coordinator, DJ, etc.), or must I select from a preferred vendor list?
 If I can bring my own, do you have a list of recommended vendors?
-TIP: Check out the prescreened vendors featured on HereComesTheGuide.com.
-They’re all top event professionals who have passed our extensive reference check and been Certified By The Guide.
+TIP: Check out our prescreened vendors on HereComesTheGuide.com.
+They're all top event professionals who have passed our extensive reference check and been Certified By The Guide.

 - What overnight accommodations do you provide?
 Do you offer a discount for booking multiple rooms?
 Do you provide a complimentary room or upgrade for the newlyweds?
 What are the nearest hotels to the venue?
 TIP: Some venues have partnerships with local hotels that offer a discount if you book a block of rooms.

 - Do you have signage or other aids to direct guests to my event?